 June 2021: Interview by the RBB with GRK-fellow Fabian Hennig about (in)equality regarding contraceptives

 On the occasion of the 60th anniversary of the Pill, the RBB talked with GRK-fellow Fabian Henning about the reasons why there is still no equality with regard to contraceptives.
 Read the full article here (in German).

 January 2021: New joint publication on the Opioid Crisis

-New joint publication by GRK-Fellow Roxana Damiescu and faculty members Prof. Thomas Efferth, Prof. Mita Banerjee, Prof. Norbert W. Paul as well as Dr. David Yue-Wei Lee takes a closer look on the current Opioid Crisis: "Health(care) in the Crisis: Reflections in Science and Society on Opioid Addiction", published in the International Journal of Environmental Research and Public Health.
+New joint publication by GRK-Fellow Roxana Damiescu and faculty members Prof. Thomas Efferth, Prof. Mita Banerjee, Prof. Norbert W. Paul as well as Dr. David Yue-Wei Lee.
+The researchers take a closer look on the current Opioid Crisis: "Health(care) in the Crisis: Reflections in Science and Society on Opioid Addiction", published in the International Journal of Environmental Research and Public Health.